MP Estate Planning UK

 A modern office setting featuring a professional financial advisor reviewing documents on capital gains tax for trusts.
 In the foreground, a middle-aged woman in a business suit analyzes a graph detailing tax thresholds and rates, with a laptop open beside her displaying financial charts.
 In the middle ground, an elegant wooden desk holds tax forms, a calculator, and a potted plant, adding a touch of greenery.
 In the background, a window allows natural light to illuminate the scene, creating a warm and focused atmosphere.
 A soft-focus view of bookshelves filled with financial literature enhances the professional setting, emphasizing a sense of authority and expertise, while maintaining a clean and organized environment.

-Annual exempt amounts
+Annual exempt amount

 Rates for 2024/25

-When gains arise and reporting points
+When gains arise and key reporting points

 How to pay trust tax to HMRC after filing your return